TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/instance.md

 1. Set up monitoring and alerts.
 1. Set up attachment storage in GCS.
 1. Set up spam data and train models.
-1. Fork and customize some of HTML in templates/framework/master-header.ezt, master-footer.ezt, and some CSS to give the instance a visually different appearance.
+1. Fork and customize some of HTML in templates/framework/header.ezt, footer.ezt, and some CSS to give the instance a visually different appearance.
 1. Get From-address allowlisted so that the "View issue" link in Gmail/Inbox works.